Raveec/Raveec/README.md

-# 👋 Hey, I'm Atakwn
+# 👋 Hey, I'm Raveec

 🎯 **Full-Stack Developer**, backend-focused, passionate about building clean, scalable, and high-performance systems — with a deep interest in modern technologies and game development.